data-edu/data-science-in-education/_book/02-how-to-use.md

 book, even if you start somewhere in the middle.

 For example, you might be working through a specific use case in your education job--perhaps you are analyzing student quiz scores, evaluating a school program, introducing a data science technique to your teammates, or designing data dashboards.
 If this describes your situation, feel free to find a section in the book that inspires you or shows you techniques that apply to your project.

+This book is primarily about learning to use R as a tool for data science in education.
+Your experience level with R should be the main factor when you decide how to enjoy the book.
+But do consider how you rated your level of experience with education and statistics.
+If these are areas you want to focus on, take your time understanding the education scenarios and statistics techniques we describe.
+All three disciplines are important parts of being a data scientist in education.

 ### Read Through the Walkthroughs and Run the Code